OHDSI/DataQualityDashboard/README.md

 Introduction
 ============

+This repository forked from https://github.com/OHDSI/DataQualityDashboard.

 This package will run a series of data quality checks against an OMOP CDM instance (currently supports v5.3.1 and v5.2.2).
 It systematically runs the checks, evaluates the checks against some pre-specified threshold, and then communicates what was done in a transparent and easily understandable way.

+This service wraps **DataQualityDashboard** functional in Web-service that used by Perseus https://github.com/SoftwareCountry/Perseus.

 Overview
 ========